codehub-ir/NuXkiT/README.md

 # NuXkiT
 NuXkiT is a featured CodeHub Command-Line Interface (CLI) allows admins to interact with statistics on the client side.
 NuX uses RESTful API service to transfer data.
-Also you need to be signed in as an admin on the server.
-In this case, CodeHub can generate a new token for you, so you can use the achieved token key to integrate with suggestions, snippets, and teammates are submitted in the database.
+Also, you need to be signed in as an admin on the server.
+In this case, CodeHub can generate a new token for you, so you can use the achieved token key to integrate with suggestions, snippets, and teammates are submitted to the database.

 ### Login
 First, you can use the facilities if you log in.
 You are able to login/out any time you want with commanders.

 ### Commander
-NuX is kind of console-based program lets you to communicate in an interactive shell.
-Here is a listed table that shows you the available commands in NuX.
+NuX is a kind of console-based program lets you to communicate in an interactive shell.
+Here we have a listed table that shows you the available commands in NuX.

 |  Command        | Description                | Short Form  |
 | :-------------: | :------------------------: | :---------: |